Mellanox/libvma/README.txt

 Default value is 0 (Disabled)

 VMA_CLOSE_ON_DUP2
-When this parameter is enabled, VMA will handle the dupped fd (oldfd), as if it was closed (clear internal data structures) and only then, will forward the call to the OS.
+When this parameter is enabled, VMA will handle the duplicate fd (oldfd), as if it was closed (clear internal data structures) and only then, will forward the call to the OS.
 This is, in practice, a very rudimentary dup2 support.